-In 1988, he ventured to the U.S. as the Corporate Pastry Chef for Ritz Carlton.
-It was Jacques’ intention to pursue the American dream.
-In 1989, the legendary Sirio Maccioni invited Jacques to work at New York City’s most famous restaurant, Le Cirque.
-For 11 years, Jacques served presidents, kings, and celebrities in his every day work at the iconic restaurant.
+In 1988, he ventured to the U.S. as the Corporate Pastry Chef for Ritz Carlton Hotels and was headquartered in Atlanta, Georgia.
+In 1989, the legendary restaurateur Sirio Maccioni invited Jacques to New York City to work at his world famous restaurant, Le Cirque, as the Executive Pastry Chef.
+For 11 years, Jacques served his cutting edge, magical and memorable desserts to presidents, kings, and celebrities at the iconic restaurant.

-Jacques generously donates his time to many national charity organizations including American Red Cross, Meals on Wheels, God’s Love We Deliver, New York’s Hard of Hearing Association, Sloan Kettering Cancer Research Center, the Association to Benefit Children, Make a Wish Foundation, and St. Jude’s Children’s Hospital.
+Jacques generously donates his products and time to many local and national charity organizations including The Jacques Pepin Foundation, Citymeals on Wheels, Wellness in the Schools, Sloan Kettering Pediatric Hospital, March of Dimes, Make a Wish Foundation, St. Jude’s Children’s Hospital and numerous charity driven food festivals.
 He loves children and dedicates himself to causes that support their well-being and happiness.

 Jacques makes his home in New York City, and is married to Hasty Torres, a fellow chocolatier, who founded her own chocolate business in Beverly Hills called Madame Chocolat.
 In August 2016 they welcomed their baby boy, Pierre.